How to Lower Insulation Cost with Energy Efficiency Rebates

 As you can see, creating an air seal in your home and establishing your building envelope will make your house more energy efficient.

-Making your home more energy efficient with foam insulation throughout can earn you rebates and a tax credit, but it can also save you money on monthly energy bills.
+Making your home more energy efficient with foam insulation throughout can earn you rebates, but it can also save you money on monthly energy bills.

 If you want to learn more about the benefits of foam insulation, check out the Learning Center on our website, where you’ll find a bunch of great resources.